HMS Pulteney and the Spanish Xebecs, 1743

 And for Dawlish himself, one unexpected and tragic event will change his life forever.

 Britannia’s Gamble is a desperate one.
 The stakes are high, the odds heavily loaded against success.
-Has Dawlish accepted a mission that can only end in failure – and worse?
+Has Dawlish accepted a mission that can only fail – and worse?